impuremaths/impuremaths.github.io/_posts/2021-03-02-trading-strategy.md

 Diversify.
 Keep in mind that there are many ways to diversify, and all should be used.
 Here is a list:

 1. Trade in many different stocks.
-2. Have both bullish and bearish trades.
+2. Open both bullish and bearish trades.
 3. Sell options with many different expirations.
 4. Place your orders at different times, rather than all at once.